ADVRHumanoids/xbot2_interface/README.md

 assert(jnames.size() == model->getJointNum());

 // the i-th joint can have nq and/or nv greater than one;
-// its index inside a configuration or motion is therefore != i int id = jnames.size()/2;
+// its index inside a configuration or motion is therefore != id int id = jnames.size()/2;

 // this data structure contains indexing information